ArchitaSaha/Portfolio-Source-Code/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Branch 'master' contains complete code with all the components (used and unused).
+And branch 'final' contains only the components required for current portfolio.